 Similar to submitting a pull request, it's just as tempting to make the video and publish it and be done.
 So I made this task checklist appear in the sidebar panel whenever I begin uploading a video to YouTube.

 This makes sure that I think about what I need to do in a video before just pressing upload.
 It's a bit less forceful than the PR checklist because I can still see the "Publish" button if I don't check everything off, but the sidebar appears so prominently while I'm waiting for the video to upload, I'm not going to miss it and I know the items are important.

 You can easily incorporate this task checklist in your YouTube workflow by activating it from our marketplace!

 Making New Task Checklists With a Few Clicks

 I'm still learning processes for my role, and as I do them, I'll be making a lot more task checklists.
-Rather than starting from scratch or building a new mod every time I want to make a checklist, I can use the Checklist Manager to quickly create a new checklist and access it from any page I need it.
+Rather than starting from scratch or using a checklist builder every time I want to make a checklist, I can use the Checklist Manager to quickly create a new checklist and access it from any page I need it.

 For a project that I know is going to need certain things, I can quickly make a one time checklist.